sjmiller8182/tomatopy/README.md

 ### Planned Updates for 0.1.0

+- Add code to get movie names from Wikipedia
+- Update secondary API functions to accept movie name instead of link
+- Check robots.txt for crawl rate in case of future addition

+### Planned Updates for 0.2.0

 - Scrape user reviews
-- Update secondary API functions to accept movie name instead of link
 - Scrape Tomatometer and audience score in main info.
-- Check robots.txt for crawl rate in case of future addition

 ### Basic Usage